Rudehen, Iran: Population

+Overview

-Rudehen is located just past the fork between Haraz and Firoozkooh roads.
+Rudehen is just past the fork between Haraz and Firoozkooh roads.
 The Alborz mountain range sits to the North.
 It is surrounded by mountains to the North, and Mt.
 Ghorch, Mt.
 Soori, and others to the South separating it from the central plateau of Iran.
 It is 1850 meters above the sea level and has a total area of 50 square kilometers.
+Imamzadeh Sultan Mutahhar is an historical mausoleum located in the Bumehen neighborhood, rebuilt in the 15th century and containing the tomb of the murdered son of Jafar as Sadiq, the 6th Shia Imam.

 Before the construction of Tehran-Mazandaran Road, the area was called Damavand in historic reference.
 After the construction of the road in 1903, however, Rudehen was referred to as a place for rest midway of the road.
 As an example, in Matla-ol-shams written by Sani-al-doleh, it reads: "Rudehen is about 3 kilometers away from Bumahen near the Ah river and is on the left side of the road.
-It has 15 families, all are immigrants from Urmieh.
+It has 15 families, all are immigrants from Urmieh".
 Sani-al-doleh in 1875 and British Oliver Darsi in 1830 both passed the road and mentioned the name of the villages which are now part of the town or the surrounding areas.

 In the eastern part, the village of Kreiton and Ana building complex are now part of Rudehen.
 The villages of Mehrabad and Golahak are being encroached upon by development accelerated by the construction of the Islamic Azad University.